GiulianoSpaghetti/numfortune.avalonia.new/README.md

 A fortune's linux clone for android in avalonia
-This is meant to be an experiment: the first 11 avalonia program compiled for android, for windows and for GNU/Linux.
+This is meant to be an experiment: the first avalonia 11 program compiled for android, windows and GNU/Linux.

 # Get it